Cyriocosmus

 Cyriocosmus is a genus of tarantulas that was first described by Eugène Louis Simon in 1903.
 They are small to medium spiders, with a bicolored or one same color carapace.

 Diagnosis

-It differs from all other tarantulas by the paraembolic apophysis in the palpal bulbs of males, and a spermatheca with two spiral receptacles, which usually end in a caliciform or globular extension.
+The genus differs from all other tarantulas by the paraembolic apophysis in the palpal bulbs of males, and a spermatheca with two spiral receptacles, which usually end in a caliciform or globular extension.
 Except for C. nogueiranetoi, which owns a S shape extension.
 All the species also own type 3 urticating hairs.

 Species

-As of July 2022 it contains twenty-three species, found in South America, on Tobago, and Trinidad:
+As of January 2026, this genus includes 24 species: